backand/docs/source/includes/_lambda_launcher.md

 ### Creating Cross-Account Access for AWS Lambda

 You can create an IAM role and user that span multiple AWS accounts, allowing you to bring your lambda functions from multiple AWS accounts into a single interface.
+This method creates a restricted linkage between your AWS account and Backand, allowing you to import your personal Lambda functions into your Backand application.

 #### Obtaining the AWS Account ID